 - Decide whether it is royalty free or editorial – The financial rewards for royalty free can be greater but if your photo is newsworthy and includes groups of people or trademarks I would go for editorial.
 This is the bread and butter of photojournalism.
 If you choose royalty free (RF) and if you have people in the picture you will need model release forms completed for every person.
 No exceptions.
 It is a little more complicated with properties.
 Copyright and intellectual property is a minefield that I avoid in my photo sales by being careful on what I upload.
 Some agencies use rights managed which is a little like royalty free but usually for a specific purpose for a limited time.
 That is generally being phased out.

-Upload your photos – There is usually a minimum size required in the region of 3 or 4 megapixels.
-Be aware that heavily cropped pictures will fall below that limit.
+Upload your photos – As there is usually a minimum size required in the region of 3 or 4 megapixels be aware that heavily cropped pictures will fall below that limit.
 There is a temptation to upload all of your photos so you increase your chances of a sale.
 It is better to upload only your best so you don’t have the disappointment of having your images rejected.

 - Write a brief description of the image – This just needs to be pretty factual but something that persuades someone to buy.
 Avoid the use of flowery language like “attractive” or “stunning”.

 Assign it to a category – These are fairly self explanatory but don’t expect it to fit precisely and avoid using categories that don’t apply.
 Most agencies ask for this.
 It helps buyers to search and browse.